ClinTutor-R1: Advancing Scalable and Robust One-to-Many Alignment in Clinical Socratic Education: Experiment

 \subsection{Main Results and Ablation Study}

-(1) \textbf{MedTutor-R1 outperforms other medical education agents}, achieving the highest average scores on both datasets.
+(1) \textbf{ClinTutor-R1 outperforms other medical education agents}, achieving the highest average scores on both datasets.
 On MedXpertQA, its score surpasses the TutorRL by over 12\%.
 Furthermore, this represents a significant \textit{\textbf{20\% performance improvement}} over our base model, Qwen2.5VL.
-This lead underscores the superior effectiveness of our training framework in cultivating advanced

-medical teaching capabilities.
-Additionally, as shown in Table \ref{tab:vqa}, our model maintains robust performance across multiple medical VQA benchmarks.
-(2) \textbf{MedTutor-R1 achieves performance competitive with GPT-4o}.
+This lead underscores the superior effectiveness of our training framework in cultivating advanced medical teaching capabilities.
+Additionally, as shown in Table \ref{tab-vqa}, our model maintains robust performance across multiple medical VQA benchmarks.
+(2) \textbf{ClinTutor-R1 achieves performance competitive with GPT-4o}.
 Our model notably surpasses GPT-4o in the MSM metric on both datasets, demonstrating that our method exhibits strong student management capabilities in complex reasoning scenarios.
-(3) \textbf{MedTutor-R1 demonstrates low variance in performance}, exhibiting greater stability than most baselines.
+Specifically, on the MVME benchmark, ClinTutor-R1 attains an MSM score of 8.55, outperforming GPT-4o's 8.39.
+This indicates that our specialized alignment strategy effectively maintains engagement equity across the group.
+(3) \textbf{ClinTutor-R1 demonstrates low variance in performance}, exhibiting greater stability than most baselines.
 Its standard deviation for the average score on MedXpertQA is 0.12, and notably lower in the MSM, which is 0.09 on MedXpertQA.
 These among-the-lowest observed values confirm that our model's superior performance is not only significant but also highly reliable.
-(4) \textbf{Our ablation study highlights the effectiveness of key components in both the training and simulation stages}.
+(4) \textbf{Our ablation study highlights the effectiveness of key components}.
 Removing the RL framework during training causes the largest performance drop to an average of 7.58.
 Furthermore, our custom reward rubric outperforms the LLaVA-based reward strategy, validating the superiority of our specific reward design.
-In simulation the single-student configuration performs worst confirming multi-agent advantages.
+In simulation, the single-student configuration performs worst, confirming multi-agent advantages.